johndpope/ScriptingRuntimeInSwift/README.md

 ## Contributing

 Contributors should know that I plan to sell an inexpensive commercial version of SeaTurtle on the Mac App Store, and should be comfortable with their contributions being used by me for-profit.
 All contributions to SeaTurtle must be released under the GPL and copyright must be assigned to me as the creator of SeaTurtle.
 This is laid out in the pull-request template.
-This is to ensure no ambiguity ([see FSF](https://www.gnu.org/licenses/gpl-faq.en.html#AssignCopyright) for more information on the copyright assignment issue.
+This is to ensure no ambiguity ([see FSF](https://www.gnu.org/licenses/gpl-faq.en.html#AssignCopyright) for more information on the copyright assignment issue).